 Federal mediators have an absolute commitment to confidentiality in collective bargaining mediation.
-Confidentiality of the process has been upheld in the courts, and mediators will not testify at any proceeding regarding any issue discussed during the mediation process.
+Confidentiality of the process has been upheld in the courts.
+Mediators cannot testify at any proceeding regarding any issue discussed during the mediation process.

 When Does a Mediator Become Involved?